Business Term Loans, 2026 Guide

 Online lenders win on speed; banks win on cost.
 The right choice depends on how fast you need the capital.

-Online Lenders vs. Bank Term Loans — Side-by-Side
+Online Lenders vs. Bank Term Loans, Side-by-Side

-Online lenders and bank term loans compete for the same borrower in name only — in practice they serve different situations.
-Banks win when you have strong credit, ample time, and need the lowest possible cost.
-Online lenders win when speed or access is the deciding factor.
+Banks win when you have strong credit, ample time, and need the lowest cost.
+Online lenders win when speed or access decides it.

-On rate, the gap is real: online lenders typically price between 15 and 35% APR for mid-tier borrowers, while a bank term loan for a qualified borrower runs 7 to 12%.
-That spread compounds significantly on a $200,000 loan over two years.
+On rate, the gap is real: online lenders typically price between 15 and 35% APR.
+A qualified bank borrower pays 7 to 12%.

-Where online lenders win decisively is speed and access — a one-to-three-day funding timeline versus three to eight weeks at a bank, and approval for borrowers the bank would decline.
+They approve borrowers banks decline.
 For a business with a 48-hour window to act on an opportunity, that speed differential is worth a higher rate.

 Speed Over Cost